IntelRealSense/librealsense/readme.md

   * A `libuvc` backend which provides user-space access to UVC devices on Linux and Mac OS X (built with libusb)
   * A `video4linux2` backend which provides kernel-space access to UVC devices on Linux
   * A `Windows Media Foundation` backend which provides kernel-space access to UVC devices on Windows

+## Documentation

+Documentation for librealsense is still incomplete, and may contain inaccuracies.
+Please send us feedback about things that are unclear or which need to be improved.
+For now, the following documentation is available:
+  * [The librealsense C API](./include/librealsense/rs.h) - Doxygen style comments are provided for all functions, data types, and most constants
+  * [Projection in librealsense](./PROJECTION.md) - A guide on coordinate systems, calibration information, and projection APIs.

 ## Example Applications